mpv-player/mpv/DOCS/man/options.rst

       playback time in the expected way (provided they work correctly), the framestep commands are transposed.
 Backstepping will perform very expensive work to step forward by 1 frame.

-    - Backward playback in wav files does not work properly (and possibly similar formats, typically raw audio formats used through libavformat).
-      This is because libavformat does not align seeks on the packet sizes it uses.
-(The packet sizes are arbitrary and chosen by libavformat internally.
-Seeks on the other hand are sample-exact, which leads to overlapping packets if the backward playback state machine seeks back.
-      This is very complex to work around, so it doesn't attempt to.)
-      A workaround is to remux to a format like mkv, which enforces packet boundaries.
-Making mpv cache the entire file in memory also works.

     - Backward playback with Vorbis does not work. libavcodec's decoder discards the first Vorbis packet (after each decoder reset), and the